smogil12/bamazon/README.md

 - The application will ask if you would like to purchase an item.
 Type in Y. Then, type in the item ID of the product that you would like to purchase.

 ![item id Img](https://github.com/smogil12/bamazon/blob/master/images/Screen%20Shot%202020-02-04%20at%201.32.30%20PM.png?raw=true)

+- After you type in your products item ID, you will be asked how many items you would like to purchase.
+If you request for more than is available in inventory, you will be told that there is not enough stock, then you will be taken back to the home screen message.